philhawksworth/hawksworx.com/content/about/_index.md

 ## Speaking

-As an active member of the web development community I enjoy attending and speakign at conferences.
+As an active member of the web development community, I enjoy attending and speaking at conferences.
 For information of where I'll be speaking soon, or if you are interested in my speaking at your event, visit the [Speaking](/speaking) page of this site.

 ## About this site